June 20, 2017

 That evening as I lay in my cell, I couldn’t believe I was asked to speak my truth.
 It felt surreal.
 I wondered how my little sister was doing and also about Mama.
 I truly couldn’t believe she stayed with him.
 It was one thing for her not to speak to me…it was another that she was still with him.

 Coretta said she wanted to record a few more videos before she started publicizing them.
-I knew that meant more talks of what I went through and also the murder attempt.
+I knew that meant more talks of what I went through and also the attempted murder.

 I remember the night I was arrested:

 I’d been staying at a homeless shelter.
 Although I still had most of my money, I was using it for food and transportation to get to and from work.
 I had just clocked out, waiting for my taxi when a tall, Black man approached me.

 “Sunitha Drew?” he questioned.

 “I’m detective Olio.
 Do you have a few minutes to talk?”